 Yes, but be aware that the audition requirements differ for each track.

-Do I have to bring my own equipment?
+Do I need to have my own equipment?

-Yes, you must bring your computer with sample libraries (subscribing to EastWest Creative Cloud for a month is highly recommended if you do not own EastWest samples yet), a midi keyboard and headphones.
+Yes, you must have your computer with sample libraries (subscribing to EastWest Creative Cloud for a month is highly recommended if you do not own EastWest samples yet), a midi keyboard and headphones.

 Do I have access to NYU practice rooms?

 As participants, yes, however—most of our participants elect to compose in the dorms where they can store all of their necessary equipment.